saravanan-a-r/Covid-Info-Alexa/README.md

 ###### How to get death rate information of any Indian State?
 Phrases :
-a. what is the death rate of {indianState}
+what is the death rate of {indianState}
-b. death rate {indianState}
+death rate {indianState}
-c.
 How many people died in {indianState}
-d.
 How many people died
-e. death in {indianState}
+death in {indianState}

 Example :
 User : How many people died in Kerala?